alextanhongpin/go-delivery/README.md

 - determine best sending time of the day
 - multi-armed bandit to determine the best content
 - add monitoring to display statistics
+- ensure one-time only delivery for the specific subscriber (subscriber id + time window) using bloom filter.
+Message can be retried if they fail, but they should not send the same message twice
+- design the rule to ensure that the subscriber only receive the message with the given content on just one media (sms, email etc) at a time
+- make the sending time dynamic (based on user preference, not a cron job running at a fixed time).
+We can first deliver the notifications at a fixed time, then gather metrics on the opening/read time of the message for average/specific user to determine the best sending time)
+- personalized message for specific users.
+Design a rule engine to handle that.